Last Updated on February 5, 2022

 1. CATS SPEND 2/3 OF EVERY DAY SLEEPING

-Many people believe dogs to share similar brains to that of a human when it comes to emotion, when in fact the feline brain is emotionally more like a human’s than a dog’s!
-Both humans and cats have similar regions in the brain that are responsible for emotions.
-This is likely the reason why cats hold on to grudges longer and seem to not forget when something bad was done to them.
-Kittens who become scared of an object before reaching adulthood will never forget that fear and it will likely stay with them for the rest of their lives.
+Many people believe that dogs share similar brain patterns to that of humans when it comes to emotion.
+Amazingly enough, it is a feline’s brain that is more emotionally similar than that of a dog’s brain.
+Both humans and cats have very similar regions in the brain that are primarily responsible for emotions.
+This is believed to be the reason why cats will hold grudges longer and have a harder time forgetting when something bad has happened to them.
+Because of this, you need to work harder to earn and maintain trust with a cat whereas a dog is more passive and forgiving.
+If something has scared a cat before reaching adulthood, they are very likely to keep that fear for the rest of their lives.

 Did you learn something new today?
-If you know of any other amazing cat facts, tell us about it in the comments!
+If you know of any other amazing cat facts, tell us about them in the comments!